twilight-wizard/nixmentors/Lab2.5-Git/Lab2.5.md

         $ git push -u origin master

 - origin is your remote repository. master is the branch you want to push.
-- -u tells git to set this origin as upstream, which means in the future you can just say "git push"
+- -u tells git to set this origin as upstream, which means in the future you can just say `git push`

 Working with an existing project
 --------------------------------